Kruptein/planarally-docs/docs/terminology.md

 When the docs talk about assets they are mostly talking about this representation.

+Currently the modal to change shape properties is still called 'Edit Asset'.
+This should be changed to 'Edit Shape' in the short future, to streamline this terminology.

 ### Shapes

 Shapes is the most general name for anything that can be interacted with on the board, this can be a handdrawn rectangle or an asset that was dropped on the map.